NorfairKing/smos/smos-docs-site/content/pages/smos-scheduler/nixos.markdown

 ---
 title: Running on NixOs
+description: Documentation about setting up automated scheduling of projects on NixOS
 ---

 There is a nix-home-manager module available in the repo as described [in the relevant installation page](/installation/nixos).